DynaPP8853/DynaPP/README.md

 We strongly recommend using Jetson Nvidia TX2 and Jetson Nano or with hardware of a similar specification.

-However, if there is none, please experiment with existing hardware and refer to the result of acceleration indirectly with *average resolution* in 'excel_results/files' and 'Time measured by hardwares.xlsx'.
+However, if there is none, please experiment with existing hardware and refer to the result of acceleration indirectly with *average resolution* in 'excel_results/files'.